Our work in Nigeria

-The Islamic State of the West African Province (ISWAP), commonly known as Boko Haram, is one of the world’s deadliest terrorist groups.
-The violence caused by this insurgency in North-Eastern Nigeria has killed tens of thousands, displaced millions of people, and damaged the country’s economy.
-Formal education has been targeted by Boko Haram too, leading to the deterioration of the education system.
+The violence caused by the insurgency of the Islamic State of the West African Province (ISWAP), commonly known as Boko Haram, in North-Eastern Nigeria has killed tens of thousands, displaced millions of people, and damaged the country’s economy.
+Formal education has been targeted, leading to the deterioration of the education system.

 After a needs assessment operation in 2018, Jesuit Refugee Service (JRS) Nigeria opened its first Country Office in Abuja.
 We are now present in Borno, Adamawa, and Taraba States, assisting forcibly displaced individuals and local communities through improving access to quality education, health interventions, socio-economic empowerment, and psychosocial support.